IP-XACT Working Group

 IEEE 1685, "Standard for IP-XACT, Standard Structure for Packaging, Integrating and Re-Using IP Within Tool-Flows," describes an XML Schema for meta-data documenting Intellectual Property (IP) used in the development, implementation and verification of electronic systems and an Application Programming Interface (API) to provide tool access to the meta-data.
 This schema provides a standard method to document IP that is compatible with automated integration techniques.
 The API provides a standard method for linking tools into a System Development framework, enabling a more flexible, optimized development environment.
 Tools compliant with this standard will be able to interpret, configure, integrate and manipulate IP blocks that comply with the proposed IP meta-data description.
 The standard will be independent of any specific design process.
 It does not cover the behavioral characteristics of the IP.

-In July 2010, the IP-XACT Schema technical committee was formed by Accellera.
+In July 2010, the IP-XACT Schema Working Group was formed by Accellera.

 Prior to that, the SPIRIT Consortium had developed and specified the IP-XACT standard since 2003.
 During this time, several versions were released with an increasing range of features to address many aspects of expressing IP to allow tools to import and correctly integrate IP into designs.
 The many aspects addressed include register descriptions, interconnect, verification and the use of models.
 The SPIRIT Consortium submitted the IP-XACT specification in June 2009 to the IEEE-SA for industry approval, which successfully completed the balloting process by the end of the same year.